Worried About IRS Asset Seizure?

 First, let’s check the difference between levy and seizure.

-Levy: This is when the IRS takes money directly from your paycheck or bank account to pay your tax debt.
+IRS Levy: This is when the IRS takes money from your paycheck or bank account to pay your tax debt.

-The IRS delivers the final notice directly to you, leaves it at their last known address, or sends it by registered or certified mail.
+The IRS delivers the final notice directly to you, leaves it at your last known address, or sends it by registered or certified mail.
 In 30 days, you can request an appeal or make a payment arrangement.
-If you don’t, the IRS can start taking your assets.
+If you don’t, the IRS will take your assets.

 The IRS sets a “minimum bid” for the sale.
 They share this amount with you, along with the fair market value and sale notice.
 The IRS then publicizes the sale through newspapers, flyers, or online.
 They usually wait at least 10 days after the notice before selling your property.

-Yes.
-The IRS can legally seize your assets to collect taxes you owe.
+Yes and yes.
+The IRS can legally seize your assets (cars, houses, bank accounts, etc.) to collect taxes you owe.

 Which assets can the IRS seize?

-Any valuable assets can becomes cash, so the IRS can seize them.
-Typically, these items are sold at a public auction for tax debt repayment after your last chance to reclaim them.
+Any valuable assets can become cash, so the IRS can seize them.
+These items are sold at a public auction for tax debt repayment after your last chance to reclaim them.

 • Properties, such as houses, vacation homes, or other real estate.